Time-consistent investment and consumption strategies under a general discount function: Introduction

 \textit{Novelty and Contribution}

 The purpose of this paper is to investigate equilibrium solutions for a time-inconsistent consumption-investment problem with a non-exponential discount function and a general utility function.
 Different from \cite{Solano} and \cite{EkePir} where the authors derived explicit solutions for special forms of the discount factor, in our model, the non-exponential discount function is in a fairly general form.
-Moreover, we consider equilibrium strategies in the open-loop sense, in a manner similar to \cite{Huetal2011}, which is different from most of the existing literature on this topic.
-Noting also that, the time-inconsistency, in our paper, arises from a non exponential discounting in the objective function, while the works \cite{Huetal2011} and \cite{Huetal2015} are concerned with a quite different kind of time-inconsistency which is caused by the presence of non linear term of expectations in the terminal cost.
-Second, the objective functional, in our paper, is not reduced to the quadratic form as in [12].
+Moreover, we consider equilibrium strategies in the open-loop sense, as defined in \cite{Huetal2011} and \cite{Huetal2015}, which is different from most of the existing literature on this topic.
+Note also that the time-inconsistency, in our paper, arises from a non exponential discounting in the objective function, while the works \cite{Huetal2011} and \cite{Huetal2015} are concerned with a quite different kind of time-inconsistency which is caused by the presence of non linear term of expectations in the terminal cost.
+On other hand, the objective functional, in our paper, is not reduced to the quadratic form as in \cite{Huetal2011} and \cite{Huetal2015}.

-The approach to solving the problem is based on a variational technique leading to a version of the stochastic maximum principle, which involves a flow of forward-backward stochastic differential equations (FBSDEs) along with a certain equilibrium condition.
-Then by decoupling the flow of the FBSDEs, we derive a closed-loop representation of the equilibrium strategies via some parabolic non-linear partial differential equation (PDE).
-We show that within a special form of the utility function (logarithmic utility, power utility, and exponential utility) the PDE reduces to a system of ODEs which has an explicit solution.
+By imposing standard assumptions of the classical stochastic maximum principle, we focus on a variational technique approach leading to a version of necessary and sufficient condition for equilibrium, which involves a flow of forward-backward stochastic differential equations (FBSDEs) along with a certain equilibrium condition.
+We also present a verification theorem that covers some possible examples of utility functions.
+Then, by decoupling the flow of the FBSDEs, we derive a closed-loop representation of the equilibrium strategies via some parabolic non-linear partial differential equation (PDE).
+We show that within a special form of the utility function (logarithmic, power and exponential) the PDE reduces to a system of ODEs which has an explicit solution.